 Here’s the short version:

 - Batch up your questions.

 - Set a timebox on tasks, and ask for help if you hit the timebox and you’re still stuck.

-- Ask open-ended questions, and always provide a potential answer.
+- Always provide a potential answer.